learn-co-curriculum/swift-optionals-reading/README.md

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-optionals-reading/assign_nil_to_non_optional_error.png)

-So, how can we assign the absence of a value to a variable that *cannot* contain "nothing"?
+So, how can we assign the absence of a value to an instance that *cannot* contain "nothing"?
 Enter **Optionals**.

 ## Optionals

 Swift handles `nil` compatibility by automatically generating what is called the "optional-type" of every possible class.
 The language handles this distinction with the syntax of appending a `?` ("question mark") to the end of the class name (though you may also see `Optional<T>` or `Optional<Element>` floating around the internet).
 So, if we have a class `SomeClass`, its optional type will be represented as `SomeClass?`.

 This "optional" types provides a "wrapper" for the class that can encapsulate `nil`.
 It essentially reads as *an-instance-of-SomeClass-or-nil*, as opposed to the normal *definitely-and-only-an-instance-of-SomeClass*.
-It's important to understand the distinction here: **a class's type and its optional type are not the same type.** An instance of the `SomeClass?` optional *cannot* be assigned to a variable of `SomeClass` without first being "unwrapped" from the potential that it actually contains `nil`.
+It's important to understand the distinction here: **a class's type and its optional type are not the same type.** An instance of the `SomeClass?` optional *cannot* be assigned to an instance of `SomeClass` without first being "unwrapped" from the potential that it actually contains `nil`.
 The term "unwrapping" effectively means "handling the `nil` case".

 The optional is defining the expectation that an object will be of a specific class but without committing to it actually having any contents.
 It's like having presents under a Christmas tree before Christmas Day: there's every expectation that underneath the colorful box-shaped pieces of wrapping paper there resides a plethora of highly-anticipated presents.
 However, without being able to open those presents until the appropriate time, we can't be *certain* that within the paper there is actually anything other than thin air.
 For all that we explicitly know until Christmas morning, each one of those presents could actually be a cruel trick:

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-optionals-reading/wrappingpaperdesk.gif)
 —Jim pranking Dwight in *The Office*.
 Don't be like Dwight.

-In order to certify that an optional does *not* contain `nil`, we first have to "unwrap" it.
+Like opening the box that holds [Schrödinger's cat](https://youtu.be/itQVDA6_TME?t=1m27s), in order to certify that an optional does *not* contain `nil` we first have to "unwrap" it.

 ### Unwrapping Optionals

 In Swift, the term "unwrapping" is used in reference to optionals to mean some process of detecting whether the optional contains `nil` or whether it contains an object of the class to which it is associated.
-It also is the way in which Swift requires developers to think of the `nil` case, defining a behavior in the case that that a variable has nothing in it.
+It also is the way in which Swift requires developers to think of the `nil` case, defining a behavior in the case that an instance has nothing in it.

 There is a variety of means to do this within Swift—the two most basic of which are below: